Tesla surges as fund managers face big decision: How much to own

 Up over 400per cent in 2020, the California-based car maker has become the most valuable auto company in the world, by far, despite production that is a fraction of rivals such as Toyota Motor , Volkswagen and General Motors .

-Entry to the S&P 500 will put Tesla among the index's 10 most valuable companies, larger than Johnson & Johnson and JPMorgan Chase and approaching the value of Visa .
+Entry to the S&P 500 will put Tesla among the index's 10 most valuable companies, larger than JPMorgan Chase and approaching the value of Visa .

 Many investors believe Tesla's stock is in a bubble, and some have warned against adding it to the S&P 500 at current levels.
 Adding to uncertainty around Tesla is Chief Executive Elon Musk, viewed by many as a genius entrepreneur, but who in 2018 agreed to pay US$20 million and step down as chairman to settle fraud charges.